| Activities

 December 1st 2006 as part of the Series on Europe and the

-* L'Europe, la Turquie et le
+European Union supported by IES. * L'Europe, la Turquie et le

 Moyen-Orient.
 Lecture